List

 foldr : ([A], F, (F, A) -> F) -> F foldr(l, init, f)

-, expect that it goes through l
+Same as fold, expect that it goes through l in the reverse

-with the last element, then the second-to-last element,
+order, calling f with the last element, then the second-to-last element,

 etc.